 You are responsible for safeguarding the Confidential and Sensitive Information of CFC and its employees and other stakeholders.
 Be sure to properly secure access to your work area, computer, laptop, telephone, voicemail, iPhone, and facsimile machine from unauthorized access.
-Be familiar with the CFC Information Security Practice, including making sure you:
+Be familiar with the CFC Information Security Practice, including making sure:

-- Never share passwords with others who approachyou in person, by email, by text or by phone.
-The only exception is if you are providing your password to a CFC Business Technology Service (BTS) member in resolving issues with your devices. - Use strong and complex passwords in alignment with CFC password requirements and do not re-use passwords; - Do not access content that may pose security risks to CFC when using a CFC device or connected to the CFC - Do not forward or send CFC Confidential Information to a personal email account; - Always review the sender's email address before responding or opening links or attachments.
-If uncertain to the security or validity of an email, contact BTS. - Do not discuss sensitive matters or confidential information in public areas, including open workplace areas such as cubicles, or on a speaker phone, in an airport or on the Internet; and - Promptly report lost or stolen devices to the BTS Help Desk and Security.
+- You never share passwords with others who approachyou in person, by email, by text or by phone.
+The only exception is if you are providing your password to a CFC Business Technology Service (BTS) member in connection with resolving issues with your device; - You use strong and complex passwords in alignment with CFC password requirements and do not re-use passwords; - You do not access content that may pose security risks to CFC when using a CFC device or connected to the CFC network; - · You do not forward or send CFC Confidential Information to a personal e-mail account; - You always review the sender's full e-mail address before responding or opening links or attachments to ensure the validity of the email.
+If uncertain to the security or validity of an email, contact BTS for assistance; - You do not discuss sensitive matters or confidential information in public areas, including open workplace areas such as cubicles, or on a speaker phone, in an airport or on the Internet; and - You promptly report lost or stolen devices to BTS.

 Additionally, when working remotely, protect CFC data from physical destruction, theft or inadvertent disclosure just as you would if present in the office.
-Be sure to shred or return to the office any confidential information printed at home or brought home.
+Be sure to shred or return to the office any confidential information prnted at home or brought home.